Bill Frist Fast Facts

 2004-present - Founds and serves as chairman of the non-profit Hope Through Healing Hands.

-July 29, 2005 - States he plans to support legislation opposed by President George W. Bush that would expand federal funding for embryonic stem cell research.
+July 29, 2005 - Announces that he plans to support legislation opposed by President George W. Bush that would expand federal funding for embryonic stem cell research.
 Bush later vetoes the bill.

 September 12, 2007 - Nominated by President George W. Bush to the board of an international aid program that seeks democracy and openness in underdeveloped countries.